grakkit/grakkit/README.md

 # Getting Started

+## IMPORTANT
+Grakkit was designed to run on standard JDK, which means it comes pre-packaged with the GraalJS engine!
+This pre-packaged engine WILL conflict with the GraalVM JVM, so please use standard JDK to run servers running Grakkit!

 ## Installation
 Head on over to the [releases](https://github.com/grakkit/grakkit/releases) page and grab the latest version for your platform.
 After that, just drop the JAR in whatever **plugins**, **mods**, or **extensions** folder you would install any other plugin, mod, or extension.